davidepelliciari/joanne/README.md

     corrupt_table: mbd
 ```

-t's important to set the paths under "general" and the "base_calib" path under "calibration," where the calibration tables should be located.
+It's important to set the paths under "general" and the "base_calib" path under "calibration," where the calibration tables should be located.
 The configuration file must reside in the "./config/conf.yaml" directory.
 You can change this modifying manually the main python script, just after

 ```python